MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

 ## What components can I customize?

-Before explaining how to extend the CoE Starter Kit, here's some guidance on what components we recommend and don't recommend extending:
+Before we explain how to extend the CoE Starter Kit, here's some guidance on what components we do and don't recommend extending:

-- Tables and model-driven apps support merging, these resources can easily be extending by creating your own unmanaged solution and making changes (for example, adding new fields) there.
-During an upgrade, you will receive both our changes and keep your changes.
+- Tables and model-driven apps support merging.
+These resources can easily be extended by creating your own unmanaged solution and making changes there (for example, adding new fields).
+During an upgrade, you'll receive our changes and also keep your changes.
-- Canvas apps and cloud flows do not support merging, these resources can only be extended and customized by creating a copy in your own unmanaged solution.
-During an upgrade, you will no longer receive our changes - which should be a deliberate choice in order to customize a process and make it fit to your organization.
+- Canvas apps and cloud flows do not support merging.
+These resources can only be extended and customized by creating a copy in your own unmanaged solution.
+During an upgrade, you'll no longer receive our changes, which should be a deliberate choice in order to customize a process and make it fit to your organization.
 - Cloud flows that are responsible for [gathering inventory](core-components.md#flows) should not be customized.
-These flows are frequently updated to fix bugs, gather additional data or improve performance.
-If you have additional requirements for what to inventory to gather, raise a [feature ask](https://github.com/microsoft/coe-starter-kit/issues) or create separate flows for your requirements.
+These flows are frequently updated to fix bugs, gather additional data, or improve performance.
+If you have additional requirements for what inventory to gather, raise a [feature ask](https://github.com/microsoft/coe-starter-kit/issues) or create separate flows for your requirements.

 ## What's the mechanism to extend the CoE Starter Kit?

-The CoE Starter Kit is composed of components made by using the capabilities of the Power Platform, therefore it can be extended by using the Power Platform itself.
+The CoE Starter Kit is composed of components made by using the capabilities of Microsoft Power Platform.
+It can be extended by using Power Platform itself.
 The following article gives guidelines on how to properly customize and deploy your customizations.

 The CoE Starter Kit is made available as [managed solutions](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions).
-Any new components or customizations must be included in an unmanaged solutions so you can keep track of your changes and deploy them to other environments.
+Any new components or customizations must be included in an unmanaged solution so you can keep track of your changes and deploy them to other environments.

 Learn more about solutions: